timvandermeij/mobile-radio-tomography/README.md

 Compatibility with the `pylint` code style checker is provided to allow testing whether the code follows a certain coding standard and contains no other errors.
-Note that it is not an objective to adhere to all checks that `pylint` does, so some reports may be disabled in `.pylintrc`.
-For this reason and because `pylint` is quite slow when it has to scan all files, it is not integrated in the tests.
+Some reports may be disabled in `.pylintrc` or through plugins.
+You can use `pylint mobile-radio-tomography` to scan all files, which is quite slow.

 During development, you can enable lint checks in your editor to receive code style help for the currently edited file on the go.
 For Vim, you can enable